juniorgasparotto/SysCommand/documentation/en.md

 Is the longest step, where the result of the mapping combines with the result of the simple parser.
 The goal is to obtain the best routes for the same input.

-1. The first step is to find the methods according to the input of entrance.
-For this, it will be used as references all `ArgumentRaw` in the format `Unnamed` , i.e. arguments without names.
+1. The first step is to find the methods according to the input.
+For this will be used as references, all `ArgumentRaw` in the format `Unnamed` , i.e. arguments without names.
 The search will be inside the map returned by this method `GetMaps` .
 When a method is found, an instance of the `SysCommand.Parsing.ActionParsed` type is created and each parameter of the method is represented by the class `SysCommand.Parsing.ArgumentParsed` .
 2. The first `action` may have your name omitted, but for that it must be of type **default**.
 See [Standard methods](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods-default).
 If they exist, they will only be used when the first `ArgumentRaw` of the input is not a `action` .
 In this scenario all the **standard methods** will be chosen for the next step.
 From then on the process will be the same.
 3. After finding all methods of each `action` of the input, will be made in division levels.
 Each level will be created as follows:
-  * If the input start with arguments then formed the first level.
-That if there is no **default method**.
+  * If the input start with arguments and there is no **default method**, so the first level will be created with these arguments.
   * If there is more than one `action` in input, including the **standard methods**, each will represent a whole new level.
-  * The arguments that are not part of the `action` map (leftovers) formed another level.
-This level will be created as a result of the `action` level.
+  * The arguments that are not part of the map of the action (leftovers) formed another level.
+This level will be created after this action.
-  * If you cannot find any `action` in input and only arguments, then there will be only one level.
+  * If you cannot find any action in input submitted, then there will be only one level with the arguments that may or may not exist.
   * If there is no input, but there is **default methods** without parameters, so they will be chosen for the execution.
-4. All levels that are not of `action` (arguments only) will be used to find the receive.
+4. All levels that are not of `action` (arguments only) will be used to find the `properties` .
 When this happens, each property is represented by the class `SysCommand.Parsing.ArgumentParsed` as well as the parameters of the methods.

 Important note: When the flag `bool enableMultiAction` is off the parser will accept only one `action` .